maedoc/libtvb/README.md

 implemented; as such, it is not for general use until the upcoming v0.1 release.

+The shared library can be built with `python tasks.py cmake_build`.
+We're currently rewriting the test & benchmark suite using upcoming Python bindings.

 See our [docs](doc/README.md) for more information.

 Many thanks to our contributors